ddcn4-1/demo-frontend/README.md

-  # Ticketing Service MVP
+  # Back-office Ticket Booking System

-  This is a code bundle for Ticketing Service MVP.
-The original project is available at https://www.figma.com/design/QH3vKLzWFbc7Pi5e6d3Uh6/Ticketing-Service-MVP.
+  This is a code bundle for Back-office Ticket Booking System.
+The original project is available at https://www.figma.com/design/8fnW6LnT1r7p1TUNKHWNM3/Back-office-Ticket-Booking-System.

   ## Running the code